johnjohndoe/TypedPreferences/README.md

 }
 ```

+Wrappers for frequently used classes can be found and added in the [wiki][typedpreferences-wiki].
+Take a look!

 ## How to get the thing running?

 Add the library as a dependency to your `build.gradle` in case you use Gradle: